“The opposite of depression is not happiness, but vitality”

 • Whether your counsellor is skilled in the techniques and approach they are using.

 Finally, with a postgraduate qualification in teaching, I know how powerful having the right information at the right time can be.
-Education can provide a real sense of personal agency, as well as supporting good choices, and simply helping us to understand our experience better.
+The right information can provide a real sense of personal agency, as well as helping us to understand our experience.
 Providing interested clients with “psychoeducation”, which “teaches problem-solving and communication skills and provides education and resources in an empathetic and supportive environment”* is an important aspect of my approach.

 *quote from wikipedia